PyChina/weekly/content/Issue/issue-12.md

 Interested in Machine Learning?
 So is the author of this post.
 He is reading the book, Machine Learning For Hackers and  has decided to write a series of blog posts on the chapters with both an explanation of what the chapters are and porting the code within from R to Python.
 Pretty cool idea and we are definitely interested to see further posts in this series.

 - [Where modules go to die.](http://www.leancrew.com/all-this/2012/04/where-modules-go-to-die/) (leancrew.com)
 This is an interesting article, the basic premise is that the Python standard library is where modules go to die.
-We don’t want to get too much into the discussion in the article, but it certainly raises some interesting points, give it a read and let us know what you think on twitter.
+We don't want to get too much into the discussion in the article, but it certainly raises some interesting points, give it a read and let us know what you think on twitter.

 - [Using Travis-CI With Python and Django](http://justcramer.com/2012/05/03/using-travis-ci/) [David Cramer](http://twitter.com/zeeg)